AccuBlue® & Pool Water Testing FAQs

 What's better — testing my pool water at home or testing in store?

 At-home water tests are extremely helpful and convenient for the day-to-day maintenance of your pool’s basic needs.
-However, both test strips and test kits leave quite a bit of room for error.
-Leslie’s free in-store AccuBlue® water test gives you the most accurate results.
-AccuBlue® precisely measures 10 different aspects of your pool’s water chemistry, which is more than can be said for most at-home water testing products.
+However, both test strips and test kits leave plenty of room for error.
+Leslie’s free in-store AccuBlue® water test gives you the most accurate results available.
+AccuBlue® precisely measures 10 different aspects of your pool’s water chemistry, which is more than can be said for most at-home water testing products or other in-store water tests.
 We recommend having your water professionally tested in-store at least once per month to supplement your weekly at-home tests and keep your pool water on track.

 How long does it take to get my results if I have my pool water tested at Leslie's?

-With Leslie’s AccuBlue®, you’ll have a complete analysis of your pool’s water chemistry before you leave the store – results are ready in 60 seconds or less.
-Once results are in, you'll receive a printed copy of your results to take home with you, and you can also access test results in the Leslie's Pool App, which is available for both Android and iPhone mobile devices.
+With Leslie’s AccuBlue®, you’ll have a complete analysis of your pool’s water chemistry before you leave the store — results are ready in 60 seconds.
+Once results are in, you'll receive a printed copy of your results to take home.
+You can also access test results in the Leslie's Pool App, which is available for both Android and iPhone mobile devices.

 BONUS TIP: It's easy to track both in-store and at-home water test history in the Leslie's App.
 Watch trends over time, and use that information to guide your pool maintenance routine.